Bielgomes/Fastipy/README.md

 from fastipy import FastipyInstance, Reply

 # Plugins can be asynchronous or synchronized functions
-# Plugins have the main instance as a parameter, which means they can use all of Fastipy's functions
+# Plugins have access to the main instance, which means they can use all of Fastipy's functions
 def chatRoutes(app: FastipyInstance, options: dict):
   @app.get('/')
   async def index(req: Request, reply: Reply):